1884 men's tennis season

-The 1884 Men's tennis tour was the ninth annual tennis tour, consisting of 63 tournaments it began in April in Nuwara Eliya, Ceylon and ended in December in Melbourne, Australia.
+The 1884 men's tennis season was the ninth annual tennis season consisting of 70 tournaments.
+The season began in April in Nuwara Eliya, Ceylon and ended in December in Melbourne, Australia.

 Summary of tour

 Herbert Lawford wins the Irish Lawn Tennis Championships at his 3rd attempt in Dublin defeating Ernest Renshaw in straight sets.
 William Renshaw a fourth consecutive Wimbledon Championship.
 Former Wimbledon champion Donald Stewart wins the Northern Championship in Liverpool against Herbert Wilberforce.
 In America Richard Sears collects a fourth successive US National Championship beating Howard Taylor in straight sets.

 The title leader this season was Charles Walder Grinstead winning 5 tournaments from 5 finals.